Peter Horbury: Ford

 Horbury ran a staff of 800 including Patrick Schiavone and Moray Callum and was given the task of renewing the design language of all of Ford America's brands in the wake of sliding sales.
 He was responsible for the implementation of Ford's 'Red, White and Bold' design strategy that aimed to make American Fords more distinctively American in their aesthetic.
-This is especially the case with the forthright 'Hi I'm Dave' three bar chrome grilles as illustrated by the 2006 Ford Fusion, 2008 Ford Focus, 2008 Ford Taurus, 2008 Ford Taurus X, 2010 Ford Taurus, and 2010 Ford Fusion – all vehicles designed/facelifted under his supervision.
+This is especially the case with the forthright 'Hi I'm Dave' three bar chrome grilles as illustrated by the 2006 Ford Fusion, 2008 Ford Focus, 2008 Ford Taurus, 2008 Ford Taurus X, 2010 Ford Taurus, 2010 Ford Fusion and 2009 Ford Flex – all vehicles designed/facelifted under his supervision.
 He also oversaw the introduction of a similarly bold frontal treatment to Lincoln as previewed by the 2007 Lincoln MKR concept revealed at the 2007 North American International Auto Show in Detroit, followed by the 2009 Lincoln MKS, 2010 Lincoln MKT, facelifted 2010 Lincoln MKZ, and facelifted 2011 Lincoln MKX.
 The thinking was to infuse Ford's American brands with a distinctive style in an attempt to make them more appealing to American buyers who are demanding riskier designs that are recognisable from distance.

 Return to Volvo Cars

-In May 2009, Horbury returned to Volvo as vice president, Design replacing Steve Mattin who left the company at the end of March 2009.
-The first public sight of his work from his third stint at Volvo, and the first for Volvo's new owners Geely was the Volvo Concept Universe shown at the 2011 Shanghai Motor Show.
+In May 2009, Horbury returned to Volvo as Vice President, Design, replacing Steve Mattin who left the company at the end of March 2009.
+The first public sight of his work from his third stint at Volvo, and the first for Volvo's new owners Geely, was the Volvo Concept Universe shown at the 2011 Shanghai Motor Show.

 Geely Auto

 In late 2011, Horbury was appointed Senior Vice President of Design for Geely with the responsibility of overseeing the design of all Geely brands and establishing a network of Geely design studios around the world.
-In this role he supervises the design work of Geely's brands, including Geely, Lynk & Co, Proton, and Lotus.
+In this role he supervised the design work of Geely's brands, including Geely, Lynk & Co, Proton, and Lotus.

+Lotus Cars

+After a decade leading all of the Geely brands' designs, and at the age of 71, Horbury stepped back from his Geely role and joined Lotus as Senior Vice President Design.
+In this newly created role, Horbury oversaw the activities of existing Lotus designers Russell Carr and Ben Payne, and their respective studios in Norfolk and Coventry, forming a vital link into China and the wider Geely design network.